Understanding Python Decorators: A Powerful Tool for Clean and Reusable Code

 • when you call say_hello(), You’re really calling wrapper().

-• And inside wrapper, the original func (which is the original say_hello) is called via:
+• And inside the wrapper, the func (which is the original function say_hello) is called:

 result = func(*args, **kwargs)